preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 You must be publishing app administrator for the app you create the form for, to be able to use the button.
 This is an important difference compaired to the options in Omnia admin, where you have to be business profile administrator to create and edit forms.

 The button can be formatted in many ways.
 In this example a crude form is used.
-The options can also be set up by in a number of ways, for examaple in what app the form will be created, so what is shown here it's just an example.
+The options can also be set up in a number of ways, for examaple in what app the form will be created, so what is shown here it's just an example.

 Here's how to create a form using an action button: